PabloRoque/Coursera-Getting-and-Cleaning-Data/README.md

 Run run_analysis.R, an R script which does the following:

-    - Download the .zip file with the data to analyze.
+    ··Download the .zip file with the data to analyze.
-    - Load files activity_labels.txt, features.txt
+    ··Load files activity_labels.txt, features.txt
-    - Load files y_test.txt, X_test.txt, y_train.txt, X_train.txt
+    ··Load files y_test.txt, X_test.txt, y_train.txt, X_train.txt
-    - Label y_*.txt, X_*.txt with the appropiate labels from activity_labels.txt, features.txt
+    ··Label y_*.txt, X_*.txt with the appropiate labels from activity_labels.txt, features.txt
-    - Merge test and activity datasets
+    ··Merge test and activity datasets
-    - Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+    ··Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

 The end result is shown in the file tidy.txt.